 I also have a post about rabbits in Australia.

 - Dogs and Cats in Australian Quarantine: It’s Good News

 - Unhappy Cats and Dogs in Australian Quarantine…

 Warning!
 If you are bringing your own pet, you’ll want to know how much it costs.
-Sit down before reading this, is a bit of a shocker.
+Sit down before reading this, it’s a bit of a shocker.
 This is how much it cost us to bring Baggy to Australia.